cylc/cylc-doc/src/7-to-8/major-changes/before-you-start.rst

 .. warning::

-   At version 9 Cylc will no longer automatically upgrade obselete Cylc 7 configurations.
-It's a good idea to try and remove the configuration items causing to these warnings as part of routine workflow review and maintainance to avoid problems when a major Cylc version is released.
+   At version 9 Cylc will no longer automatically upgrade obsolete Cylc 7 configurations.
+It's a good idea to try and remove the configuration items causing to these warnings as part of routine workflow review and maintenance to avoid problems when a major Cylc version is released.